 #7 Stunted growth

 Common sense is that rain helps plants grow fast and healthy.
-The reality is too much of one thing is just too much.
+However, the reality is too much of one thing is just too much.
 As mentioned before, too much rain will leach nutrients away from the soil, causing deficiencies.
 As a result, the plants suffer and fail to thrive.
 Amend the soil around your plants with good compost and fertilizer to help them rebound.